 What role does regression testing play in the development of high-quality software?

-The likelihood of software issues grows with each new change, bug correction, system update, or new feature implementation.
+The likelihood of software issues grows with each new change, bug correction, system update, or feature implementation.
 Bugs might go into production unnoticed unless regression testing is performed.
 Regression testing ensures that each release is of high quality.
 It is the “stepchild” of agile testing, and it is required for agile teams to consistently deliver high-quality software.

 FAQ